schoofary/skills-github-pages/index.md

 ---
-title: Welcome to my blog
-body :i am a cybersecurity student in ngee ann poly
+title: Welcome to my blog, im a student in ngee ann poly
 ---